Blepharoplasty, also called an eyelid lift, is a safe and effective plastic surgery that can improve the following conditions:

 This is a frequent problem with inexpensive eyelid lifts done overseas, so use extreme caution before going this route.

 When too much skin is taken out during surgery, it can be challenging to close the eyes.
-In addition, it is very challenging to repair after the skin is eliminated; it cannot be sewed back in place.
+In addition, it is very challenging to repair after the skin is eliminated; it cannot be sewn back in place.

 The eyelids have some of the thinnest and most delicate skin, so the surgeon should be conservative in the first procedure.
 If necessary, they can always do a follow-up procedure to remove more tissue.